 Getting to PubMed

-Use the videos below to help begin your search in PubMed, or check out our PubMed tutorial guide.
+Use the videos below to help begin your search in PubMed.
 As always, contact your librarian to schedule an appointment for a one-on-one PubMed searching consultation.

 When searching databases, take time to design your search strategy thoroughly.